jum/caddy-docker-proxy-redis/README.md

 To support naked domains (e.g. redirecting from example.com to www.example.com) I use the naked snippet.
-You need to define an A (and AAAA, if you use IPv6) record pointing to your host instance besides the normal CNAME record pointing to the canonical name for your host for the www subdomain.
+You need to define an A (and AAAA, if you use IPv6) record pointing to your host instance besides the normal A and AAAA records for the www subdomain.
 This would normally look like this:

 ```
 ; SOA Record